mediote/sbbd/README.md

 ## Citation

-To cite this reference in your work, please use the following bibtex reference:
+To cite this reference in your work, please use the following **BibTeX** reference:

 ```bibtex
 @inproceedings{sbbd,